olivierphi/Node-DBI/README.md

 	Query OK, 1 row affected (0.00 sec) mysql> grant all on test.* to 'test'@'localhost' identified by 'test';
 	Query OK, 0 rows affected (0.08 sec)

+PostgreSQL is similar to MySQL, e.g. this should work:

+	$ $ psql -U test -W test
+	Password for user test: (manually typing "test" here)

+Once PostgreSQL is installed this can usually be achieved with by issuing the following commands at the psql interactive prompt:

+	postgres=# create user test password 'test';
+	CREATE ROLE
+	postgres=# create database test owner test;
+	CREATE DATABASE

 ## License